sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 text have more similar vectors.
 When Cody needs more information to answer a query, we run a similarity search over the embeddings to fetch a set of related chunks of code and feed those results to Cody to improve the relevance of results.

-The piece relevant to this blog post is that similarity metric, which is just a function that spits out a number that's higher if vectors are more similar.
+The piece relevant to this blog post is that similarity metric, which is the function that determines how similar two vectors are.
 For similarity search, a common metric is [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
-However, for normalized vectors (vectors with unit magnitude), cosine similarity yields an [equivalent ranking](https://developers.google.com/machine-learning/clustering/similarity/measuring-similarity) to the [dot product](https://en.wikipedia.org/wiki/Dot_product).
-We do not yet build an index over our embeddings, so to run a search, we need to calculate the dot product for every embedding in our data set and keep the top results.
+However, for normalized vectors (vectors with unit magnitude), the [dot product](https://en.wikipedia.org/wiki/Dot_product) yields a ranking that's [equivalent to cosine similarity](https://developers.google.com/machine-learning/clustering/similarity/measuring-similarity).
+To run a search, we calculate the dot product for every embedding in our data set and keep the top results.
 And since we cannot start execution of the LLM until we get the necessary context, optimizing this step is crucial.

+You might be thinking: why not just use an indexed vector DB?
+Outside of adding yet another piece of infra that we need to manage, the construction of an index adds latency and increases resource requirements.
+Additionally, standard nearest-neighbor indexes only provide approximate retrieval, which adds another layer of fuzziness compared to a more easily explainable exhaustive search.
+Given that, we decided to invest a little in our hand-rolled solution to see how far we could push it.

 ## The target